metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 If you have just created your [IAM role][1], **wait 2-5 minutes** for AWS to finalize its creation before proceeding to these steps.
 This ensures the new role has the correct s3 access permissions when added to CloudWisdom.

 1. From the side navigation menu, select **Integrations**.
-2. Select the **Amazon Web Services** card.
+2. Select the **Amazon Web Services** card and do one of the following:
-3. If this is your first AWS integration, skip to step 2.6.
+   - To create your first AWS integration, continue to step 3.
-4. If you have multiple AWS integrations and you are *creating a new integration*, select **Add Integration**, and then skip to step 2.6.
+   - To create another AWS integration, select **Add Integration**, and then continue to step 3.
-5. If you have multiple AWS integrations and you are *updating an existing integration*, select **View Current Integrations** and choose the integration that is tied to the AWS account that stores your billing information. **Note:** This is typically your Master Billing Account.
+   - To update an existing AWS integration, select **View Current Integrations**, choose an integration, and continue to step 3.
+3. Provide a **Name** for the integration.
-6. Ensure **Cost & Usage Reports** is enabled.
+4. Enable **Cost & Usage Reports**.
+5. Scroll to the **Authentication** section.
+6. Add the **IAM Role ARN** created in Part 1 of this guide.
-7. Scroll to the **Cost & Usage Reports settings** section.
+5. Scroll to the **Cost & Usage Reports settings** section.
-8. Select a **Report Path Prefix** from the dropdown.
+6. Select a **Report Path Prefix** from the dropdown.
 ![cur-lookup](/images/aws-cur/cur-lookup.png)
-9. Select **Save**.
+7. Select **Save**.

 {{% notice tip %}}